 Upon graduation our family moved back to Moscow, Russia.
 As I began my professional practice I explored a wide range of modalities and techniques working in several wellness centers.
 Increasingly, I sought out to make more significant and deeper impact on long term health of the people in my practice.
 I came across abdominal massage again when I learned about Slavic visceral massage, which is an old folk technique of working with internal organs.
 Following an extended course in Slavic visceral massage I joined the Institute of Traditional Eastern Medicine.
 Here I worked in collaboration and partnership with doctors of Chinese and Tibetan medicine.

 After returning to New York I began my private practice under the name of Taiga Bodywork in Ghent NY, while also working at Omega Institute for Holistic Studies, in Rhinebeck, NY as a Wellness Provider.
 While at Omega I completed a certification program in Qi Gong Healing with renown Qi Gong Master and Healer Robert Peng.
-In 2016 I joined Izlind Integrative Wellness Center & Institute of Rhinebeck.
-There I have the opportunity to collaborate with a diverse team of healthcare practitioners to deliver an unparalleled healing experience.
+In 2017 I joined Kripalu Center for Yoga & Health in Massachusetts as Massage Therapist in Healing Arts Department.
+Here, I was exposed to profound healing of Biodynamic Craniosecral practice and Continuum Movement.

 From the very beginning I set out to discover how healing touch and pure intention can positively effect the health of people and bring true joy and happiness into their lives.
-After a decade of inspiring practice I am grateful to share with my clients the gift of the profound benefits of holistic bodywork and pure Handcrafted Wellness.
+After a decade of inspiring practice I am grateful to share with my clients the gift of the profound benefits of Holistic Bodywork and Energy Healing.

 - Anton Taiga, LMT